 The Generation SDG Summit brings together voices from different disciplines, generations (half of the participants are under 30), and geographies to address pressing global challenges.
 The main goal of the summit is to discuss ways in which Canada can implement the 17 Sustainable Development Goals adopted by the United Nations in 2015.

-Beaudin-Reimer graduated from the University’s MAIG program in 2015 and currently works as a policy analyst for the Manitoba Metis Federation (MMF).
+Beaudin-Reimer graduated from the University’s MAIG program in 2015 and currently works as a policy analyst for the Masters of Arts in Indigenous Governance (MMF).
 She says she is honoured to have been selected to attend the summit and is “thrilled to be part of the important and engaging conversations regarding sustainable development in Canada.”

 During the five-day conference, she hopes to bring an authentic voice as a Métis citizen and advocate for the inclusion of diverse Indigenous perspectives, partnerships and knowledge systems as important components to achieving sustainable development in the current era of reconciliation in Canada.